Imran4424/Machine-Learning-Models/README.md

 \boldsymbol{ P = \frac{1}{1 + e^{-\beta_0 + \displaystyle\sum_{i=1}^{n} \beta_i x_i}} + \epsilon}
 $$

-Real world example of Logistic regression
+Real-world example of Logistic regression

-- Dependent variable will someone purchase health insurance, independent variable people's age
+- The dependent variable will someone purchase health insurance, and the independent variable is people's age
-- Dependent variable will someone purchase health insurance, independent variable people's age, income, level of education, have family or single
+- The dependent variable is someone purchased health insurance, and the independent variable is people's age, income, level of education, having a family or single

 ### Support Vector Machine